FairwindsOps/rok8s-scripts/examples/README.md

 This examples are to help give a basic overview of what a repository using `rok8-scripts` might look like.

+## Circle-20

+An example CircleCI 2.0 build and deploy via Helm chart with development, staging, and production configuration.

 ## Minimal